212) Tracking The Southern King Of The Empire

 With Western Power’s assistance, the Israelis won the Six-Day War.

-and shall certainly come after certain years with a great army and with much riches. he shall stir up his power and his courage against the king of the south with a great army; and the king of the south shall be stirred up to battle with a very great and mighty army; but he shall not stand: for they shall forecast devices against him.
+and [the king of the north] shall certainly come after certain years with a great army and with much riches. he shall stir up his power and his courage against the king of the south with a great army; and the king of the south shall be stirred up to battle with a very great and mighty army; but he shall not stand: for they shall forecast devices against him.

 Sadat engaged in a diplomatic offensive and by the fall of 1973 had support for a war of more than a hundred states, including most of the countries of the Arab League, Non-Aligned Movement, and Organization of African Unity.
 Syria agreed to join Egypt in attacking Israel.

-In October 1973, Egypt’s armed forces achieved initial successes in the Crossing and advanced 15 km, reaching the depth of the range of safe coverage of its own air force.
-After Syrian forces were being repulsed, the Syrian government urged Sadat to move his forces deeper into Sinai.
-Without air cover, the Egyptian army suffered huge losses..
+In October 1973, Egypt’s armed forces achieved initial successes as it advanced to the end of the range of safe coverage of its own air force, but after moving his forces deeper into Sinai without air cover, the Egyptian army suffered huge losses.

 Cyprus is located only 80 km from the Anatolian coastIts location makes the island an ideal base for both protecting Turkey and controlling the Eastern Mediterranean area and the Middle East…Thus, Cyprus plays a manifold role in the foreign and military policies of Turkey.